Corey Shefman

 Download VCard

-Corey Shefman is an associate at OKT focusing on litigation and advocacy in court and at administrative tribunals.
+Corey Shefman is a partner at OKT focusing on litigation and advocacy in court and at administrative tribunals.

 Prior to joining OKT in December 2016, Corey practiced at a boutique Aboriginal litigation firm in Winnipeg, Manitoba, with a focus on Aboriginal law and human rights law.
 He has appeared or made submissions at every level court in Manitoba, as well as the Federal Court, Federal Court of Appeal, Ontario Superior Court of Justice and Ontario Divisional Court.

-Corey is called to the Bar in Manitoba, Ontario and the Northwest Territories, and regularly acts for clients in all three.
+Corey is called to the Bar in Manitoba, Ontario the Northwest Territories, and Nunavut, and regularly acts for clients in all four jurisdictions.
 He currently teaches the practice of Aboriginal Law at the Lincoln Alexander School of Law.

 Corey grew up just north of Toronto.
 He received his BA from McGill University, an MA from Cardiff University in the UK and his LLB from the University of Manitoba.
 In his free time, Corey enjoys baking (you may have seen him on the first season of CBC's Great Canadian Baking Show), and reading and watching science fiction.
 Corey can often be found working on political or social justice campaigns.